rianvdm/pm-music-digest-netlify/README.md

 ## Helpful thingys
 - `netlify build` - Build your site locally to make sure that you don’t run into any snags during deployment
 - `netlify deploy` - Deploys a private staging instance of the site so that you can preview your changes.
 Add the `--prod` flag to deploy to production.
-- By default Netlify uses your environment variables for Postmark and Last.fm from your Netlify config.
+- By default Netlify uses your environment variables for Last.fm and Discogs from your Netlify config.
 If you'd prefer to override these locally, rename `.env.example` to `.env` and update your tokens.
 Be sure not to commit the `.env` file to your repo.